JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2023-03-24-legmulticlf_multieurlex_german_de.md

 ## Description

-This is a Multilabel Text Classification model that can help you classify 16 types of legal documents.
+This is a Multilabel Text Classification model that can help you classify 17 types of  French legal documents.

 ## Predicted Entities